Squeezing Out Value: Best Juicer Buying Guide and Our Top Picks

 Top Product Reviews: Best Juicer to buy

-In this section you will find the best juicer reviews across the various types of juicers.
+In this section you will find juicer reviews across the various types of top juicers.

 The feeding tube is very small.
 The amount of things this machine allows you to do is sometimes limited by this.
 If you want to put the machine to its fullest purpose, you will have to chop up fruits and vegetables to fit down the narrow tube.
 If you want to make a lot of juice, that can mean a lot of extra cutting and dicing on your end.
 Compounded by the slow juicing time, this juicer is a large amount slower than other juicers.
 It also comes with a fairly high price tag that might be out of budget.